What Is Square Payroll?

 So, let’s dive into the details on all of the features:

 With the Square Payroll software, you will not only be able to pay your employees accurately and on-time, but you’ll be able to do it in a way that works for your business.
 Square Payroll allows you to pay salaried and hourly employees, accommodate multiple pay rates, and gives you the option to run payroll multiple times per month at no extra cost.
 You’ll also be able to pay your employees using direct deposit or manual check.
-The Square Payroll software also allows you to administer employee benefits—including health insurance, 401Ks, and pre-tax benefit programs.
+The Square Payroll software also allows you to administer employee benefits—including health insurance, 401(k) plans, and pre-tax benefit programs.
+Check out the full list of benefits Square provides on the Square website.

 Additionally, Square provides the option to set up automatic payroll based on your particular payroll schedule.
 With this function, Square Payroll will pull employee timecards or salary information, calculate any overtime as well as taxes, and process payroll for you.
 You’ll receive a notification when everything is complete.
 Furthermore, if you need to process your payroll on-the-go, you can download the free Square Payroll app.
 This app will give you access to all of the Square Payroll features from your mobile device.